 All short term rental license applications that are not signed by the owner must be accompanied by a signed and notarized letter providing the consent of the owner for the application, with acknowledgement that the County may impose, cite, and fine the property for violations of this article, as well as pursue all other available remedies which may include injunction relief, abatement of public nuisance, liens, imprisonment and other penalties as provided by law.

 Enforcement history.
-When reviewing an application to renew a short term rental license, the County Administrator or designee shall consider the violation history of the short term rental identified in the application.
-If the violation history shows three or more violations of this article within the preceding 12 months from the application date, the County Administrator or designee shall not renew the short term rental license unless:
+When reviewing an application to renew a short term rental license, the Board of Commissioners or their designee shall consider the violation history of the short term rental identified in the application.
+If the violation history shows three or more violations of this article within the preceding 12 months from the application date, the Board of Commissioners or their designee shall not renew the short term rental license unless:

 All outstanding violations, fines or liens are satisfied and corrected; and

-A bond, letter of credit, or escrowed funds in the amount of $10,000.00 is provided to the County, in the form approved by the County Administrator.
+A bond, letter of credit, or escrowed funds in the amount of $10,000.00 is provided to the County, in the form approved by the Board of Commissioners or their designee.
 The bond shall be subject to forfeiture for future violations, as set forth in this part 1 of this article.

-An application for modification of a short term rental license shall be required in the event that any of the following changes to the short term rental are proposed:
+An application for modification of a short term rental license shall be required in the event that there is a change in the maximum occupancy.

-A. A change in the gross square footage.

-A change in the number of bedrooms.

-A change in the maximum occupancy.

-A change in the number of parking spaces, or a change in the location of parking spaces.

-A change in the number of bathrooms.

-Any other material modifications that would increase the intensity of use.

 Sec.
 12-254 – Duration of short term rental license.